-7.18 It is acknowledged that the application site is within the identified Coal Working Referral Area.
+7.13 It is acknowledged that the application site is within the identified Coal Working Referral Area.
 The application was subject to consultation with the Council's Public Protection Team and The Coal Authority.
-The responses received on the 23rd and 24th July 2020 state that Council's Public Protection Team and The Coal Authority have no objections to the application subject to a condition relating to any previously undiscovered areas of contaminated land.
-Therefore, subject to the recommended condition the proposal is considered acceptable and in accordance with Policy GP22a of the WDLP and the provisions of the NPPF.
-Furthermore, it is considered the proposal would accord to the principles of Policies POL 1 and POL 2 of the emerging NLPPD in terms of land instability and contaminated land.
+The responses received on the 23rd June and 24th July 2020 state that Council's Public Protection Team and The Coal Authority have no objections to the application.
+Therefore, the proposal is considered acceptable and in accordance with Policy GP22a of the WDLP and the provisions of the NPPF.
+Furthermore, it is considered the proposal would accord to the principles of Policies POL 1 and

+POL 2 of the emerging NLPPD in terms of land instability and contaminated land.